Adaptech/letseventsource/README.md

 ### What is “Green” Event Markdown?

-“Green” EMD is Event Markdown which contains sufficient information for specifying a complete Event Sourced System in Event Markup Language (EML).
+“Green” EMD is Event Markdown which contains sufficient information for automatically generating an Event Markup Language (EML) specification for an event sourced system.

 ### What is an event sourced system?